 God is powerful enough to make His prophecies come true!

-The odds of Jesus Christ fulfilling all the prophecies about Himself
+What are the odds of Jesus Christ fulfilling all the prophecies about Himself:

 Stoner used 48 prophecies and arrived at the extremely conservative estimate that the probability of 48 prophecies being fulfilled in one person is the incredible number 10^157.